 I should say at the outset that my role in this book was very different from that of Greg and Jon.
 They are both Darwin scholars, but I am an analytic philosopher who has done extensive work on analogy and metaphor.
 I have acquired a reasonable working knowledge of the Origin while preparing this book, but my contribution has primarily been on questions concerning the use of analogy and metaphor.

 Andrea Sullivan-Clarke has perhaps underestimated the difficulty in determining the way that commentators on the Origin have understood Darwin’s argument.
 What will be apparent to everyone is that in the opening chapters Darwin is comparing artificial and natural selection, and so may be said to argue by analogy.
 However, it was almost never possible to determine how commentators understood the argument.
 The default assumption was that a commentator on the early chapters of the Origin thought that the argument followed the pattern outlined by Reid.
 Such an account was overwhelmingly the most popular, with only a minority of people, usually who had made a special study of the topic of analogy, who insisted on retaining the original meaning of the word.
 This is not because arguments by analogy in the classical sense are rare: they are as common as Reidian arguments.
 However, the point here is not that such examples are overlooked, but that there is a failure to appreciate that proportionality has made possible a different kind of argument from that outlined by Reid.
 In this way there is the assumption that there is only one kind of argument by analogy and every example of an argument based upon comparing two situations can be adequately described along the lines outlined by Reid.
 Two types of argument, with completely different forms, are run together.
 The significance of this is that the classical argument is a much stronger argument which, properly conducted, can amount to a proof.
-At the same time, the classical argument is tricky to handle, and Whateley, for example, will spend as much time examining cases where the argument goes wrong and is used to make an illegitimate inference.
-For instance, one of Whateley's examples that is still familiar today is arguing for a way that a country ought to manage its economy by analogy with the way that a family ought to manage its economy.
+At the same time, the classical argument is tricky to handle, and Whately, for example, will spend as much time examining cases where the argument goes wrong and is used to make an illegitimate inference.
+For instance, one of Whately's examples that is still familiar today is arguing for a way that a country ought to manage its economy by analogy with the way that a family ought to manage its economy.
 What initially interested me in the detailed text of the opening chapters of the Origin was not only that these chapters presented a clear example of a classical argument by analogy, but that Darwin gives a near perfect one in which he does not put a foot wrong.